-I particularly have my position concerning only using Duolingo for a very long time.
+I have my position concerning only using Duolingo for a very long time.
 Of course, I agree you can start using Duolingo alone.
-But, as time goes by you, should complement your learning with other platforms.
-Keeping a streak is good, but don’t forget to also dip your feet in other platforms.
-Thus, if you would like to read a bit more about my opinion about this, check this post by clicking here.e.
+But, as time goes by, complement your learning with other platforms.
+Keeping a streak is good, but Duolingo is not an all-in-one course.
+Thus, if you would like to read a bit more about my opinion about this, check this post by clicking here.

 Please tell me about your Duolingo Streak?

-Finally, I’d like to hear from you.
-I’d like to see who has the record among all of us that comment here on this post.
-If you can share proof of your streak it would be nice too.
+Finally, I’d like to see who has the record among us that interact on this blog.
+Leave a comment sharing your longest streak (proof would be ideal).
 Have you been able to reach 100 days?
 200 days?
-What have you learned from your streak?
+What have you learned from it?
 Tell us in the comment box below.
 We would love to hear from you.